mheap/phpunit-matcher-action/README.md

       run: ./vendor/bin/phpunit --teamcity test
 ```

-If you run your tests in a container and the Teamcity output will have a different base path, you can specify it using the `root_folder` input:
+If you run your tests in a container and the Teamcity output will have a different base path, you can specify it using the `base_path` input:

 ```yaml
 - name: Configure matchers